Titantek/ada-outlier-datastory/content.md

 Reasoning: I need to find something inside the list related to the target: 'George_Washington'.
 George Washington was the first president of United States and he lived in United States.*

-Then we give the llm the target word and the list of options:
+Then we give the model the target word and the list of options.

 {: .box-code}
 *I will give you a target word and a list from which you can choose an option.
 If the available options contains the target word, you choose it.
 Otherwise you choose the option that is most similar to it\